LuqmanTamim/CoderCoBootcamp/Terraform/REAME.md

 ### What is Terraform?

 ##### Terraform is an IaC tool used for building. changing and versioning infrastructure safely and efficiently.
 Terraform allows us to define infrastructure as code which creates an immutable and idempotent infrastructure.
 Terraform is compatible with many cloud providers and services making it cloud agnostic.
+Terraform handles the deployment by intercating with cloud API's (application programming interface).

+### Benefits of Terraform

+1.

 ### Difference between TF and other tools such as Ansible and Kubernetes?